Skip to main content

 Grades ?

-Overview: The focus of instruction for Community Based is on development of competencies needed for success as adults based on each students level of ability and appropriate individual goals.
-Students focus on functional language, reading, writing, mathematics and life skills.
+Overview: Community Based – NYSAA instruction focuses on the development of competencies needed for success as adults, based on each student’s level of ability and appropriate individual goals.
+Enrolled students focus on functional language, reading, writing, mathematics and life skills, and can attain a Skills and Achievement Credential.